 The Gaumont Palace was the biggest movie theatre in Europe.
 It was located at 3 Rue Caulaincourt at the corner of Rue Forest and was a re-construction of the Hippodrome Theatre (1900) which had 5,500 seats and had been designed by architect Auguste Bahrmann.
 The Hippodrome Theatre was taken over by Leon Gaumont and re-opened as a cinema on 14th December 1907 as the Hippodrome Grand Cinema du Monde, soon known as the Hippo-Palace.

-Torn down later in 1972, the famous Christie pipe organ was removed at the last moment before demolition and is now in a suburb of Paris.
+It was demolished in early-1973.
+The famous Christie pipe organ was removed at the last moment before demolition and is now in a suburb of Paris.
 Today the Mercure Hotel, part of the Ibis Hotels Group stands on the site.

 Just login to your account and subscribe to this theater.